headerheader

 Safety ๐Ÿ›ก๏ธ

-Is your money in the blocked account protected by German deposit protection in case of an emergency?
+Is your money in the blocked account protected by European deposit protection in case of an emergency?

 Anyone who entrusts their money to a bank does so in order to keep it safe there.
 However, many people forget: